aeera/CogSci_Signal-detetion/README.md

 jupyter notebook
 ```

-and click on the tutorial in the browser window that will open.
+and click on `signal_detection_data_collection.ipynb` in the browser window that will open.
 Now you're ready to go.

-## Additional Reading

-A good place to start is

-Wickens, T.D.
-(2002). *Elementary Signal Detection Theory*.
-Oxford University Press.

-For this tutorial the most relevant sections are 1.1-1.3 (p.
-3-15), 2.1-2.3 (p.
-17-26) and sections 3.1 (p.
-39-42) and 3.3 (45-48).
-TU Darmstadt has an [online copy](https://hds.hebis.de/ulbda/Record/HEB379323249) where you can read and copy the respective sections.
-Please don't borrow the whole e-book because then nobody else in class can read it while you borrow it.

-An excellent paper to get an overview of why you should care about signal detection theory beyond the simple experiment in this tutorial is

-Swets, J.A., Dawes, R.M., & Monahan, J. (2000).
-Psychological Science Can Improve Diagnostic Decisions. *Psychological Science in the Public Interest*, 1(1):1-26, DOI: [10.1111/1529-1006.001](https://doi.org/10.1111/1529-1006.001).

 ## Working with jupyter notebooks and git

 Just in case you're working with git: To keep version control on git clean, it is better not to commit the output of the cells and the count how often they have been run and so forth.
 For a clean, well readable diff it helps to strip all this information before commiting.
 With the following configuration it will be done automatically, leaving your local copy intact.